Dear Friends in Christ,

-This area includes preparation of the Annual Stewardship Renewal materials that are mailed to every parish household in November.
+This area includes preparation of the Annual Stewardship Renewal materials in November to encourage parishioners to grow in grace, gratitude and generosity.
 Other related areas are leadership training and the cultivation of lay witness speakers.
 There is an opportunity to build new Stewardship programs for children and teens in our regular Faith Formation curriculum.

 Ministry Recognition and Awareness

 This area includes preparation of a Parish Ministry Handbook, the annual Parish Life Expo, and planning regular bulletin updates on ministry opportunities.
 Another area not yet implemented at OLA might be ministry recognition events.

 This area includes the regular Stewardship articles in the parish bulletin and on the parish website, as well as the annual Stewardship report to the parish.
 Another possibility is building a roster for e-mail blasts to parishioners.

 This is the area of assisting parishioners with the discernment of their individual gifts and following-up with parish ministries on new membership.
 There is an opportunity for using reports from our parish database to create a "time and talent" inventory.